pinecone-io/aws-reference-architecture-pulumi/README.md

 Once we've figured out Roie's use case and have the infrastructure working properly, we'll generalize this into a generic starting point that anyone can use to deploy their own Production-ready high-scale distributed system for creating embeddings and upserting them to Pinecone.

+## Docker instructions: frontend app

+Run the `./build-docker.sh` script in the [`semantic-search-postgres` repository](https://github.com/pinecone-io/semantic-search-postgres).

+This script will detect any missing environment variables you still need to set by exporting them in your shell like so:

+`export PINECONE_API_KEY=<your-api-key>`

+Once all required environment variables are set, the script will perform the docker build, passing the secrets via build args into the docker build.

+When the build completes, you'll have the frontend image built locally on your machine.
+You now need to get this image into the AWS ECR registry.

+First, log into the registry via the `aws` CLI to retrieve an authentication token you can use for your subsequent Docker commands:

+For example:

+`aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 675304494746.dkr.ecr.us-east-1.amazonaws.com`

+If you defined your aws credentials via the `~/.aws/credentials` file, you will need to pass the `--profile` flag like so:

+`aws --profile pulumi ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 675304494746.dkr.ecr.us-east-1.amazonaws.com`

+If this command succeeds you'll get `Login succeeded!` in your terminal, meaning that subsequent Docker commands in your shell will use this authentication token when communicating with the ECR registry.

+You then need to tag your local image that you just built via the `build-docker.sh` script as destined for the ECR registry, like so:

+`docker tag semantic-app:latest 675304494746.dkr.ecr.us-east-1.amazonaws.com/frontend-c97ebf7:latest`

+Note that the ECR registry ID and aws region forming the the ECR tag will be specific to your AWS account.

+You can now push your image via the full ECR tag like so:

+`docker push 675304494746.dkr.ecr.us-east-1.amazonaws.com/frontend-c97ebf7:latest`

+You should see output referring to pushing Docker image layers to AWS ECR.

+You can log into the UI or aws the `aws` command line to ensure the image was successfully pushed.

 ## Roie’s Wishlist

 This is what we currently believe we're going to need to get Roie's video frame processing demo working end to end on AWS at scale: